CExA-project/brak/README.md

 ### Subview wrapper approach

-With this approach, the class `brak::BracketsWrapperSubview` wraps a view, and each call to the brackets operator gives a new instance of the class wrapping a subview.
+With this approach, the class `brak::WrapperSubview` wraps a view, and each call to the brackets operator gives a new instance of the class wrapping a subview.

 This approach is very inefficient in terms of performance at compile time and at runtime, due to the extra overhead.
 For a view of rank 8, the build is 22 % slower than using the parenthesis operator directly, and the execution is 180 times slower.